JosephCordell/WebpageSEO/README.md

+# HORISEON Website Refactoring

 ## Scope of project
 ```
-GIVEN a webpage meets accessibility standards
+Update the webpage so that it meets accessibility standards

 WHEN I view the source code
 THEN I find semantic HTML elements